WHAT TO DO IN FUNCHAL? HOW LONG TO VISIT FUNCHAL? WHERE TO STAY IN FUNCHAL?

 Inside, there is a huge courtyard covered with azulejos with a garden, as well as a fountain decorated with a marble statue.

-4. Continue to The Jesuit College
+4. Continue your visit at The Jesuit College

 It is one of the most emblematic buildings in Funchal.
 Throughout its 400 years there have been the Jesuits, the English invaders and the army.
 Today it houses the University of Madeira.